Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Many cafes will give out quantities of used coffee grounds for your garden for free!
 Our local Borders does this and it is wonderful for the garden, esp. acid loving plants like azalea, lilac, hydrangea, etc. :) All you have to do is ask!

 I save all used coffee grounds and fruit & veggie waste (peels, etc.) and lightly dig them in in my flower beds and around shrubs and trees.
 My plants have huge blooms year-round (I live in Florida) and vibrant coloring.
+Visitors and neighbors are always asking what kind of fertilizer I use and are amazed when I say "none".
+Try it, you will be delighted!

 In the spring and summer, Starbuck's has their Grounds for Growth, where they bag and give away free used coffee grounds.
 Spread these around under roses and any other acid loving plants.
 Recycling at its best!